Robotic Process Automation (RPA) & Low-Code Process Automation:

 RPA + Low-Code = Better Together

-Here’s an example of an RPA-inspired low-code application:
+Here’s an example of an RPA-inspired low-code app:

 By adding low-code process automation to the mix, you can take this process further.
 You can create a solution that automates the processes of sending emails to relevant candidates through Microsoft Exchange, recommending compensation bands through HR systems, verifying legal work status through document processing of employment contracts, and onboarding hired candidates.